voinikyt/maven-gradle-training/2-maven/maven-multi/README.md

 - Gitea to appear at http://localhost:3000/

-### 2. Attach the maven-multi project to the Gitea remote
+### 2. Attach the project to the local git server
-`git init`
-`git remote add origin http://localhost:3000/test/maven-multi.git` 'git fetch origin master'
-`git checkout master`
+- 'cp -R git-dir/ .git`

 ### 3. Release the project
 1. Delete all remote tags - `git tag -l | xargs -n 1 git push --delete origin`